Blogging is an amazing way for us mums to share our passions, creativity, knowledge and ideas with the world!

 - You're not allowing your blog the time it needs to grow (did you know it can take a year or more to build a successful blog).

 - You're not publishing posts consistently, meaning your readers don’t know when new content is coming out…Don’t let them down by not posting (having a posting schedule/editorial calendar is something to look into.
-This FREE one is great for starting out).

 - I’ve said it before in this post – blogging is not a sprint, it’s a marathon.
 It takes time to build, grow and profit.